 - Do not assume death or poor neurologic prognosis in hypothermic patients with fixed dilated pupils, absent corneal reflexes, signs of rigor mortis, areflexia, and/or respiratory arrest.

 - Look for other injuries (e.g., frostbite, trauma).

 See BC guidelines, Appendices: A. Management of Accidental Hypothermia, B. EPOS Triage Tool for Stage IV Accidental Hypothermia, C. EPOS Triage Tool for Stage III Accidental Hypothermia, D. Provincial ECMO Provider Map.

 - HT I – manage on-site or transport to hospital particularly if suspected secondary HT.

-- HT II – transport to hospital (ideally ECMO/Cardiopulmonary bypass (CPB) center).
+- HT II – transport to hospital (if unstable or core temp<28, discuss transport to ECMO/Cardiopulmonary bypass center with EPOS physician).

 - HT III, IV – contact Emergency Physician Online Support (EPOS) – BC Patient Transfer Network (BCPTN) or BCAS dispatch for consideration of transfer to ECMO/CPB-capable center or a portable ECMO team may be dispatched.

 - If history suggests cardiac arrest prior to hypothermia – Either use local Termination of Resuscitation Protocols (BCAS – EPOS) or transport to nearest hospital.